Life at Any Cost? Clinically-Assisted Nutrition and Hydration (CANH)

-Clinically Assisted Nutrition and Hydration (CANH) means feeding a patient through a tube.
+Clinically Assisted Nutrition and Hydration (CANH) is a means of feeding a patient through a tube.
 It is classified as a form of medical treatment.
 The patient must consent to it; just like any other type of medical treatment.
-In end-of-life situations, someone else may have to consent to CANH being withdrawn.
+In end-of-life situations, someone other than the patient may have to consent to CANH being withdrawn.

 All decisions about Clinically Assisted Nutrition and Hydration made on behalf of a mentally incapacitated person must be made in accordance with the Mental Capacity Act 2005.
 Decisions about CANH must be made in the best interests of the patient.
-It’s notoriously difficult to make decisions about withdrawing treatment from a patient who is seriously ill or injured and who lacks mental capacity.
+It’s notoriously difficult to make decisions on behalf of a patient to withdraw treatment if they are seriously ill or injured and lack mental capacity.
 Sometimes the only way to resolve the issue is to apply to the Court of Protection for a decision.

 Best interests decisions about Clinically Assisted Nutrition and Hydration (CANH)

 The legal starting point is that it’s presumed to be in a person’s best interests to provide them with life-sustaining treatment.
 That presumption can be rebutted if there is enough evidence that it wouldn’t be in the best interests of the patient.

 What evidence is needed to withdraw Clinically Assisted Nutrition and Hydration (CANH)?

 In a case heard by the Court of Protection (May 2019)* a decision had to be made about withdrawing Clinically Assisted Nutrition and Hydration from a patient.
 The patient was considered to be in a minimally conscious state with no prospect of recovery.
 The case is particularly interesting because of the weight the judge placed on evidence that was presented about the patient’s own views on end of life care.

 The patient had previously expressed a firmly held opinion